OGLinuk/quotitioner/README.md

 title: Quotitioner
 ---

-A curated list of quotes, served over a REST API.
+A curated list of quotes, served as via webpage ("/") or a REST API ("/rest").